BBQtime/HNSCC-ct-pet-tumor-segmentation/README.md

 python data_conversion.py --test=True
 ```
 ## Change resampled image folder
 In `path.py`, changed `resample_path` to your own resampled path.
-'PatientID_ptc.nii.gz' PET clipped images would be saved to your resampled path.

 ## Clip PET
-Clip PET by a value number or quantile percentage.
+Clip PET by a value number or quantile percentage.'PatientID_ptc.nii.gz' PET clipped images would be saved to your resampled path.

 e.g. Clip PET by value numer 5.
 ```